adobe/aem-dispatcher-experiments/experiments/enableTTL/README.md

 ## Setup

+Ensure you have worked through the [Getting set up](../../README.md#getting-set-up) steps first.

-For this experiment, you will need to install the ACS AEM Commons package on your local **Publish** instance.
+For this experiment, you will need to install the [ACS AEM Commons](https://adobe-consulting-services.github.io/acs-aem-commons/) package on your local **Publish** instance.
 We'll be using the [Dispatcher TTL](https://adobe-consulting-services.github.io/acs-aem-commons/features/dispatcher-ttl/index.html) feature to set the `max-age` of our content via an OSGi configuration.
 You can download the latest release here (v4.8.4 at the time of writing): [adobe-consulting-services.github.io/acs-aem-commons/](https://adobe-consulting-services.github.io/acs-aem-commons/)

 Next, install it on your local publish instance via Package Manager (you may need to [sign in first](http://localhost:4503/libs/granite/core/content/login.html)): [localhost:4503/crx/packmgr/index.jsp](http://localhost:4503/crx/packmgr/index.jsp)

-To verify that the package is installed correctly and has interpreted our [DispatcherMaxAgeHeaderFilter OSGi config](https://github.com/adobe/aem-dispatcher-experiments/blob/enableTTL/aem-project/ui.apps/src/main/content/jcr_root/apps/dispatchertester/config/com.adobe.acs.commons.http.headers.impl.DispatcherMaxAgeHeaderFilter-paths-set-1.xml#L5) configuration included in this repo's `aem-project/`, (which sets the `max.age` of `/content/dispatchertester/*` content to 60 seconds), issue the following request with cURL:
+To verify that the package is installed correctly and is aware of our `DispatcherMaxAgeHeaderFilter` [OSGi config](https://github.com/adobe/aem-dispatcher-experiments/blob/enableTTL/aem-project/ui.apps/src/main/content/jcr_root/apps/dispatchertester/config/com.adobe.acs.commons.http.headers.impl.DispatcherMaxAgeHeaderFilter-paths-set-1.xml#L5) (included in this repo's `aem-project/`, which sets the `max.age` of `/content/dispatchertester/*` content to 60 seconds), issue the following request with cURL:

 ```
 curl -H "Server-Agent: Communique-Dispatcher" -D - http://localhost:4503/content/dispatchertester/us/en.html -o /dev/null